-- 4.1 Repetitive Visits and/or Spontaneous Neighbourhood Excursions - 4.1.1 Where permission is required for more than one visit by the same student(s) to the same destination for similar activities, or within the neighbourhood for physical education or spontaneous activities, the Teacher in Charge is expected to complete the Multiple Excursions Schedule for approval, and upon approval to indicate: - i. the destination - ii. a brief description of the activities - iii. method of transportation being used - iv. a schedule of the proposed dates (repetitive) of the visits.
+- 4.1 Repetitive Visits and/or Spontaneous Neighbourhood Excursions - 4.1.1 Where permission is required for more than one visit by the same student(s) to the same destination for similar activities, or within the neighbourhood for physical education or spontaneous activities, the Teacher in Charge is expected to complete the Multiple Excursions Schedule for approval, and upon approval to indicate: - The destination. - A brief description of the activities. - Method of transportation being used. - A schedule of the proposed dates (repetitive) of the visits.